Resource for social care providers supporting refugees to work in social care.

 Risk management

 It is important to carry out all pre-employment checks.
 It can be helpful to record your checks in a pre-employment risk assessment.
-This risk assessment could consider for example:
+This risk assessment could consider:

 - any declarations the individual may have made including about past offences